engineering87/engineering87.github.io/_posts/2025-02-13-clean-code.md

 # Clean Code in .NET: Writing Maintainable and Scalable Software
 Writing clean code is essential for building maintainable, scalable, and efficient software solutions.
 In .NET development, following clean code principles helps improve code readability, reduces technical debt, and better collaboration among developers.
 This article explores key clean code principles and provides practical examples in .NET, referencing best practices from the [Clean Code .NET repository](https://github.com/thangchung/clean-code-dotnet).
+We will cover several principles without following a strict order, focusing on their practical benefits and implementation.

 ## Core Principles of Clean Code
 ### Meaningful Naming